 Oregon Office of Rural Health

-Oregon’s rural hospitals, clinics and community-based organizations often demonstrate outstanding resourcefulness, teamwork and creativity when addressing quality improvement (QI) aims.
-To recognize the efforts of these organizations that demonstrate remarkable dedication to QI, we invite eligible facilities to apply for the Oregon Office of Rural Health’s (ORH’s) Rural Quality Excellence Award.
+Oregon’s rural health and community-based organizations often demonstrate exceptional resourcefulness, teamwork and creativity when addressing improvement in health care and health outcomes.
+To recognize rural hospitals, clinics, local public health departments (LPHDs), EMS agencies and CBOs that demonstrate remarkable dedication to health outcomes in their communities, we invite eligible facilities to apply for the Oregon Office of Rural Health’s (ORH’s) Rural Health Excellence Award.

-• Improving access to care for vulnerable patients (e.g. patients who are pregnant, parenting, geriatric, those living with behavioral health or substance use disorders);
+• Improving access to care for vulnerable patients (e.g. patients who are pregnant, parenting, older adults, those living with behavioral health or substance use disorders, etc.);

-• Reducing adverse events (e.g., medication errors, falls, pressure ulcers, infections);
+• Reducing adverse events (e.g., medication errors, falls, pressure ulcers, infections, etc.);

-• Addressing root causes of near miss, adverse or sentinel events (e.g., communication, workflow, human factor innovation, reconfiguration of space);
+• Addressing root causes of near miss, adverse or sentinel events (e.g., communication, workflow, human factor innovation, reconfiguration of space, etc.);

-• Using multidisciplinary teams to implement new strategies for emerging patient health needs (e.g., sepsis response teams, COVID-19, multi-visit patient readmissions); and
+• Using multidisciplinary teams to implement new strategies for emerging patient health needs (e.g., sepsis response teams, multi-visit patient readmissions, etc.); or

-• Managing population health across the care continuum (e.g., diabetes, complex case management, COPD).
+• Managing population health across the care continuum (e.g., addressing social drivers of health, chronic care management, care coordination, complex case management, etc).

-ALL rural Oregon hospitals, rural health clinics (RHCs) and rural community-based organizations (CBOs) are invited and encouraged to participate in this awards program.
-Up to three awardees will be named: one hospital, one RHC and one CBO.
+ALL rural Oregon hospitals, rural health clinics (RHCs), rural LPHDs, EMS and CBOs are invited and encouraged to participate in this awards program.
+Up to five awardees will be named: one hospital, one RHC, one LPHD, one EMS agency and one CBO.
 Multiple applications from the same organization are accepted.

 Applications are submitted in narrative form by uploading your application via this form.
 Ensure that all sections specified below are included in the narrative.
 Only complete applications will be considered for award.
 Application sections are as follows: